MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-failover-cluster.md

 ::: zone pivot="failover-cluster-manager"

+## Create clustered roles in Failover Cluster Manager

+After you create the failover cluster, you can create clustered roles to host cluster workloads.

+>[!NOTE]
+>For clustered roles that require a client access point, a virtual computer object (VCO) is created in AD DS.
+By default, all VCOs for the cluster are created in the same container or OU as the CNO.
+Realize that after you create a cluster, you can move the CNO to any OU.

-Use Server Manager or Windows PowerShell to install the role or feature that is required for a clustered role on each failover cluster node.
+Use Server Manager to install the role or feature that is required for a clustered role on each failover cluster node.
 For example, if you want to create a clustered file server, install the File Server role on all cluster nodes.

 The following table shows the clustered roles that you can configure in the High Availability Wizard and the associated server role or feature that you must install as a prerequisite.